221 people are interested

 - Background Check

 - Orientation or Training

-- 4 hours a week for at least one year (200 hours)
+- 4 hours a week for 200 hours (about one year)